King Charles set to meet Trump for the toughest mission of his reign

 “From the United Kingdom’s point of view, we would obviously hope that those private conversations will have some impact,” he added.

-King Charles was said to be “greatly relieved” that Trump, his wife and other guests were unharmed after a gunman attempted to charge into a Washington media dinner on Saturday night, Buckingham Palace said.
-The King and Queen were understood to have reached out privately to the US president following the security incident.
+Charles arrives in Washington after a gunman opened fire inside a hotel hosting a media dinner attended by Trump over the weekend.
+The monarch was “greatly relieved” that Trump, his wife and other guests were unharmed, Buckingham Palace said – and it is understood that he and Camilla reached out privately to the president in the wake of the incident.

-The palace later confirmed Sunday that the royal state visit to the US will go ahead as planned “following discussions on both sides of the Atlantic through the day, and acting on advice of Government.”

-“The King and Queen are most grateful to all those who have worked at pace to ensure this remains the case and are looking forward to the visit getting underway tomorrow,” the palace said in a statement.

 CNN understands there will be some minor operational adjustments to one or two engagements but the overall plan for the four-day visit remains as previously scheduled.